StocksDevelopment/php-client/README.md

   4. Duplicate Request - parameter Nonce is not unique
   5. Invalid Method - this method is wrong or missing

-## For detailed information, please, visit our documentation: [Google Docs](https://docs.google.com/document/d/1mU8ecTlzfDtT1hmZJ-dXezMudLnfD4ZeNBr_oxFwdGI/edit?usp=sharing).
+## For detailed information, please, visit our [Documentation](http://help.stocks.exchange/api-integration).